prathameshk03/prathameshk03/README.md

 - 👋 Hi, I’m @prathameshk03
 - 👀 I’m interested in basically anything!
-- 🌱 I’m currently pursuing IT Engineering
+- 🌱 I’m currently pursuing Masters in Computer Science at University of Texas at Dallas
 - 💞️ I’m looking to collaborate on any projects!